Entanglement and the density matrix renormalisation group in the generalised Landau paradigm

 The modern approach to characterising phases of matter uses the language of entanglement and quantum circuits.
-Two Hamiltonians with a given symmetry are in the same phase if and only if there exists a symmetry-preserving constant-depth quantum circuit that transforms their ground states into each other \cite{hastings2010localityquantumsystems,bravyi2006lieb}.
-For the case of one-dimensional quantum lattice models, it follows that ground states of local gapped Hamiltonians exhibit an area law for the entanglement entropy \cite{hastings2007area}.
-Such ground states can efficiently be represented in terms of variational matrix product states (MPS) \cite{Verstraete:2006mdr}, and the corresponding density matrix renormalisation group (DMRG) has effectively broken down the exponential complexity wall for simulating ground states of interacting one-dimensional quantum lattice models \cite{PhysRevLett.69.2863,schollwock2011density,cirac2021matrix}.
-The less entanglement in the ground state, the better the algorithm works.
+Two gapped Hamiltonians with a given symmetry are in the same phase if and only if there exists a symmetry-preserving sub-linear depth quantum circuit that transforms their ground states into each other \cite{bravyi2006lieb,hastings2010localityquantumsystems}.
+In one dimension, it has been proven that there is an area law for the entanglement entropy for ground states of local gapped Hamiltonians \cite{hastings2007area}.
+Such states can be efficiently represented in terms of matrix product states (MPS) \cite{Verstraete:2006mdr}, whose (topological) phase can be characterised directly by the transformation properties of the entanglement degrees of freedom under the symmetry \cite{chen2011classification,schuch2011classifying}.
+Importantly, the MPS description of a ground state can efficiently be obtained using the density matrix renormalisation group (DMRG).
+These tensor network based algorithms effectively break down the exponential complexity wall for finding ground states of interacting one-dimensional quantum lattice models \cite{PhysRevLett.69.2863,schollwock2011density,cirac2021matrix}.
+The less entanglement in the ground state, the better these algorithms perform.